computational-san/sans_data_competition/_build/html/_sources/content/Registration.md

 # Registration
-Each project will need to register to ensure that can be officially part of the competition.
-Registration is free, and will open March 4th, 2022.
-You may enter as late as the day of submission.
+Registration for the data challenge is now open!
+You can register [here](https://form.jotform.com/220664461379158).
+Pick one member of your team to be the point of contact and register.
+Registration is free, and you may enter as late as the day of submission.

-Stay tuned, we will update this page with registration details soon.
+A portal for submission of entries will be made available starting March 24th until April 4th.